Phemaries/Geographical-Demographic-Extraction-of-BBC-News/README.md

 # 🌍 Multi-Stage Pipeline for BBC News (2022–2024): Geographical & Demographic Extraction, Zero-Shot Category Prediction, and Interactive Streamlit Dashboards

 This project provides a **multi-stage pipeline** to process raw BBC news articles, extract geographical and demographic entities, and visualize insights through interactive **Streamlit dashboards**.
 The dataset utilized for this project can be found on Kaggle.
 [Download here](https://www.kaggle.com/datasets/gpreda/bbc-news/data).
-The dataset consist of articles and titles published from **March, 2022 to December, 2024.**
+The dataset (~40K unique values) consist of articles and titles published from **March, 2022 to December, 2024.**

 The workflow includes:
 - **Data Preparation (Stage 1):** Extracting and standardizing countries, cities, and nationalities from raw BBC articles.